List of Demi-Gods and Semi-Devils characters: Lords of the 36 Caves and 72 Islands

-The Lords of the 36 Caves and 72 Islands (三十六洞洞主，七十二島島主) are a loose assembly of martial artists who were implanted with the "Life and Death Talisman", a deadly poison, and forced into submission by Tianshan Tonglao.
+The Lords of the 36 Caves and 72 Islands are a loose assembly of martial artists who were implanted with the "Life and Death Talisman", a deadly poison, and forced into submission by Tianshan Tonglao.
 If they followed her orders, she would periodically give them an antidote to temporarily ease their suffering.
 They eventually decide to rebel against Lingjiu Palace when they could no longer stand Tianshan Tonglao's cruelty.
-Some of the lords are: